matekdev/matekdev.github.io/src/markdown/blogs/basedlogs-17.md

 This is a pretty high level overview but what interested me the most is I was suprised that graphics APIs don't behave like this by default.
 You essentially have a better distribution of values with the same level of performance.
 Maybe because it is overkill in most cases?

-I'll consider implementing this for my engine in the future... but at this point it is too early and there are more important things to work on.
+I'll consider implementing this for my engine in the future... but at this point there are other things I'd like to focus on.

 <Spotify src="track/7s2CpYr2U84BuQvs5p6ZSX?si=7f0a2d8f91ae4fef" />